ttuleyb/Duplicate-Deleter/README.md

 # Duplicate-Deleter
-I was so frustrated with already available software about how bad it is when trying to find duplicate files that I made one myself
+I was frustrated with the lack of duplication checker software that compared simple file size to rapidly check for duplicates in a large disk so I made one myself.

 Set folders 1 and 2.
 If a file is found to be in both folder 1 and 2 then the folder 1 copy will be deleted.